mikkokotola/webcodingforbeginners/README.md

 - **Change the indicator that the app fetches.** So instead of the country's total population, fetch e.g. SP.POP.65UP.FE.IN or SP.DYN.LE00.MA.IN.
 The different age segments for the SP.POP are 0014 (0-14), 1564 (15-64) and 65UP (65-).
 The gender codes are FE (female) and MA (male).
 You can also google the World Bank API and try look for other interesting indicators that are offered as time series.

 ### Medium-size assignments
+- **Show country name and indicator name.** Our app is currently showing the country name only as a label within the graph.
+Add separate text paragraphs that display the country name and the indicator name.
+We are already extracting the country name from the fetchedData in the function getCountryName(data).
+Use that as an example and figure out how to extract the indicator name in a similar function getIndicatorName(data).
-- Fetch information about the capital city and area of the country + the country flag image from [RESTCountries API](https://restcountries.eu/#api-endpoints-code) and display those along with the population graph.
+- **Fetch information about the capital city and area of the country, and the image of the country flag** from [RESTCountries API](https://restcountries.eu/#api-endpoints-code) and display those along with the population graph.
 You will need to create new HTML elements and make a similar API request to RestCountries as you did to the World Bank API.
 For a point of comparison, you can look at the master branch of the [Population graphs repository](https://github.com/mikkokotola/populationgraphs).
-- Our app does not really have error handling.
-Implement error handling for cases when the user inputs an incorrect country code or when fetching the data fails (due to e.fg. unavailable internet connection).
+- **Error handling.** Our app does not currently really have error handling.
+Implement error handling for cases when the user inputs an incorrect country code or when fetching the data fails (due to e.g. unavailable internet connection).
 You should probably use a try-catch block and add HTML elements for displaying errors.
 Again, for point of comparison look at the master branch of the repo.

 ### Large assignments
-- Implement way for the user to select the country using a drop-down menu instead of typing in a country code.
+- Implement way for the user to **select the country using a drop-down menu** instead of typing in a country code.
 You can fetch the list of countries from a World Bank API at address https://api.worldbank.org/v2/country?format=json&per_page=400.
 For comparison, look at the branch [dropdowncountryselection].(https://github.com/mikkokotola/populationgraphs/tree/dropdowncountryselection) of the repository.
 - Implement functionality to select the age segment to display (see the age segments under Small assignments).

 ## Technical